Make check-ups an immovable date.

-According to Harvard Health, screening tests are designed to detect disease in otherwise healthy people but the experts can disagree on when to have the screening tests done and how often they should be performed.
+According to Harvard Health, screening tests are designed to detect disease in otherwise healthy people.

-A visit to your GP can help you to map your check-up programme.
+A visit to your GP can help you to map your check-up programme that is tailored for you.
 For example, bone density might be tested once at age 65 or older whereas a Pap test is recommended every three years for women in the age category 21-65.

 Basic screenings and tests

 A screening at your GP’s rooms or the pharmacy clinic can help you with some basic but essential tests and screenings such as:

 - Blood pressure